Hot chocolate is a traditional hot drink that helps us warm up on the coldest days of autumn and winter.

 The first one is the elaboration process.
 Crema catalana is cooked in a saucepan, where it gets its consistency.
 In addition, we use cornstarch for thickening.
 Crème brûlée is a French dessert baked in the oven, thus achieving a creamy texture and a delicate flavor.

 Another differences are the ingredients used.
 Crème brûlée is made with milk and cream and flavored with vanilla, while crema catalana uses only milk and lemon and cinnamon to flavor its custard.

 How to Make Crème Brûlée

-This crème brûlée recipe is made with milk, cream, vanilla, eggs and sugar.
+This creme brulee recipe is made with milk, heavy cream, vanilla beans, egg yolks and granulated sugar.
 You only need as equipment a saucepan, an oven, a whisk and 4 ramekins.

 1st step: Flavor Milk